Easypay/woocomerce-easypay/2.0/woocommerce-easypay_mb_2/README.md

 Check this box to enforce payment expiration.
 Your customer won’t be able to pay after the set number of days

 ## Final Notes
+We strongly recommend against having older versions of the plugin installed at the same time.
+We recommend you uninstall older version and only use this new one.

 If you'd like to understand how the plugin uses easypay's payment APIs you can read our online docs available at https://api.prod.easypay.pt/docs